PatrickCallaghan/datastax-global-store/README.md

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup"

-To run the web server
+To use the web service run

-    mvn jetty:run
+	mvn jetty:run -Djetty.port=8081

-This will start the server on the localhost at port 8080.
+This will start the server on the localhost at port 8081.

 To remove the tables and the schema, run the following.